⚡ Install Typing Practice App (2 MB)

 Am I too old to learn touch typing?

 Absolutely not!
-While it can be a challenge to break lifelong “hunt and peck” habits, anyone can learn to touch type at any age.
+While it can be challenging to break lifelong “hunt and peck” habits, anyone can learn to touch-type at any age.
 The key is patience and a commitment to using the proper technique, even when it feels slow at first.

 What is a good speed to aim for?